More police won't solve gun violence, says mom whose 2 daughters were wounded last month | CBC News

-After her daughters were shot in the playground, mother calls for solutions to gun violence
+After her daughters were shot in the playground, a mother calls for solutions to gun violence

 2 little girls wounded in brazen daylight shooting last month